solita/solita.github.com/_posts/2015-10-12-unit-testing-episerver.md

 Additionally, I implemented a similar CreateSharedBlock class for creating instances of shared blocks using EPiServer's [SharedBlockFactory](http://world.episerver.com/documentation/Class-library/?documentId=cms/9/B79494A8).

-With these methods I have a sufficiently working implementation of EPiServer's content repository.
+With these methods you have a sufficiently working implementation of EPiServer's content repository which is able to create, save, load and delete pages and shared blocks.
+You can then inject this fake implementation into your code under test, possibly through that abstraction layer mentioned earlier.
+Compared to simply mocking the content repository, you can now use the standard Save method for providing your test data, and it doesn't matter whether the code under tests loads that data using the *Get*, *GetItems* or *TryGet* methods.
+Then after test, instead of recording which method was called, you can simply check the contents collection.